Happy New Year! We hope that you are feeling positive – and by this time definitely not hung over!

 We update several of them in this issue of our newsletter.
 And you will definitely want to read about a new plan from the Obama administration, especially if you are a recent college grad with a lot of debt.

-Do you struggle under the weight of student loans you must pay back?
-2013 brings a promising new plan that could help lighten your load.
-Learn more in our January Free Money Highlights below.
+Do you (like so many others) struggle under the weight of student loans you you know you're going to have to pay back?
+Cheer up: 2013 brings a promising new plan that could help lighten your load.
+Learn more in our Free Money Highlights below.

-Small business owners and hopefuls will find plenty of challenges as well as potential rewards in 2013.
+Small business owners and and those who want to become business owners will find plenty of challenges as well as potential rewards in 2013.
 We review both in this issue.

 Are critical home repair projects high on your list of New Year's resolutions?
-There are definite possibilities you can pursue to get the financial assistance you need.
-Get details below…
+You are not alone!
+Fortunately there are definite possibilities you can pursue to get the financial assistance you need.
+Discover the details below…

 If you are a recent college graduate you may be finding it tough to meet the payments on your student loans.
 But help could be on the way.
 A new Obama Administration plan could make it easier for you to pay off your student loans without sacrificing basic necessities.
 (Note: if you're still in school and struggling with your finances, check out our article about Pell Grants to discover where you might get more money for school through grants and scholarships and more.

 Called the Pay As You Earn program, it is aimed at students who received loan disbursements on or after 2007.
 The new plan is different from the existing Income Based Repayment Plan, which caps required monthly payments at 15% of disposal income.
 If you are eligible for the Pay As You Earn program, your monthly payments would be no more than 10% of your disposable income.